riverhuang1107/everai_documentation/README_en.md

 ## Deploy image
-The final step is to deploy your app to everai and keep it running.
+The final step is to deploy your app to [EverAI](everai.expvent.com) and keep it running.
 ```bash
 everai app deploy
 ```
+After running `everai app list`, you can see your apps status.

 Now, you can make a test call for your app, in this example looks like:
 ```bash